 It all started with a door-to-door salesman.
 Circa 1980, my folks bought the set of Funk And Wagnalls New Encyclopedia, opening up the world I suspect existed yet needed the data to explore it.
 The A to Z articles crammed with information and pictures not only confirmed and explained what was happening in the world around me but I got to understand who I was, my heritage, and how I got to where I was.

 History was dumbed down to basic timelines and anecdotes stripped of context.
 No real astronomy.
 There were nine planets and that was it.
 No politics.
 None, except that Thatcher was bad.
 Science was a little more fun but nuclear energy was consigned as bad.
-And ACDC as evil.
+And ACDC is evil.
 All that was left was maths and English and the banality that went with it.

 The boredom killed me.
-One morning, maths had finished and we were well into religion class.
+One morning, maths had finished and we were well into religion lessons.
 I was called upon to answer a question.
 Not paying attention, I gave my answer as “obtuse’, in reference to triangles from the class earlier.
 The class laughed and I should have been humiliated.
 I wasn’t embarrassed one bit.
 All I felt was contempt.

 The use of the carrot and stick system taught you to shut up, listen, and memorise the answers or formulas, and repeat them on command, the same way one trains a pet or circus animal.
 Most of the kids were compliant just to survive, the promise of the good life hanging over their heads.
 They were under the impression that this was what intelligence was; monkeys and puppies taught new tricks.

 Some of us though had had enough, and when the boredom grew too much, nature took over and compliance went out the window, literally and figurately.
 Thus the cult of misbehaviour was established, with the rough kids at first, the dysfunctional ones from less ambitious backgrounds.
 Eventually, this rebellion infected the whole class, even the goody tow-shoes.
 The punishment was swift and as drastic as the propaganda.
-We were made to stand against the wall every lunchtime, summertime.
+We were made to stand against the wall every lunchtime, in the summertime.

 Eventually, that too got ungovernable, with the authorities giving up after a week of strict enforcement and asinine teacher-parent meetings.